 Volunteer to Judge

-For more information about Grad Slam judging responsibilities, please contact Kathryn Raley, Program and Event Manager, at email@example.com.
+For more information about Grad Slam judging responsibilities, please contact Kathryn Raley, Program and Events Manager, at firstname.lastname@example.org.

 - All graduate students currently enrolled in UC Davis master's or doctoral graduate programs are eligible to compete in Grad Slam.